codingphun/gcp-kfp-tutorial/part_2/README.md

 * Delete the Google Cloud Trigger
 * Delete the Google Cloud Source Repository
-* Follow instructions in [Part One Prerequisites](../README.md) to delete the rest of cloud services
+* Follow instructions in [Part One Clean Up](../README.md) section to delete the rest of cloud services